Cross v.s. Nested and Lmer()

 lmer(ERPindex ~ practice*context + (1+practice|participants), data=base)

 make it so that the random slope and random intercept are correlated with each other, and that correlation is estimated by the model.
-To constrain the model so that the random slope and random intercept are uncorrelated (and therefore independent, since they are normally distributed), you'd instead fit the model:
+To constrain the model so that the random slope and random intercept are uncorrelated (and therefore independent, since they are normally distributed), you'd instead fit the model:1

-lmer(ERPindex ~ practice*context + (1|participants) + (practice-1|participants),
+2lmer(ERPindex ~ practice*context + (1|participants) + (practice-1|participants),

 data=base)

-The choice between these two should be based on whether you think, for example, participants with a higher baseline than average (i.e. a positive random intercept) are also likely to have a higher rate of change than average (i.e. positive random slope).
+s with a higher baseline than average (i.e. a positive random intercept) are also likely to have a higher rate of change than average (i.e. positive random slope).
 If so, you'd allow the two to be correlated whereas if not, you'd constrain them to be independent.
 (Again, this example assumes the fixed effect slope is positive).